RetroAchievements/docs/docs/developer-docs/why-delta.md

 ### I don’t need `Delta` because there is no situation where the current frame conditions are true and the achievement shouldn’t trigger.

 First of all, this can never be true - see the above paragraph about save protection.
-Even games that don’t have a save system can be save stated in Softcore.
+Even games that don’t have a save system can be save stated in Casual mode.

 Even if you think you have the one achievement that doesn’t benefit at all from using `Delta` - well, even if that were true, adding it couldn’t hurt.
 It’s important to get into the habit of using it everywhere - it prevents false triggers often enough that it’s always a good decision to add, just in case.